The Hidden Reason Fat Loss Feels Impossible

 What a “Clean” Weekend Actually Looks Like

-The moment you judge fat loss by weekly averages instead of weekdays, weekends stop being a blind spot.
+When you judge progress by weekly averages instead of weekdays, weekends stop being a blind spot.

-- Did I stay within a reasonable calorie range?
+- Did I stay within a reasonable calorie range most of the time?

-- Did I avoid the “Saturday blowout → Sunday spiral” trap?
+- Did I avoid the “Saturday blowout → Sunday spiral” pattern?

-Hit most of these?
-Your deficit is intact, even with a social life.
+If you can answer “yes” to most of these, your deficit is usually still intact — even with a social life.

 The Bottom Line: Weekends Make or Break Fat Loss